Classical Neural Networks on Quantum Devices via Tensor Network Disentanglers: A Case Study in Image Classification: Fixing a disentangling circuit ansatz

 we recover a set of disentangling unitaries \(\{U_k\}\).
 Each \(U_k\) can be approximated by a quantum circuit \(\mathcal{U}_k\), yielding an ensemble of disentangling circuits.
 In this work, we restrict attention to a single quantum circuit in the Kraus ensemble by fixing \(k=1\) and setting \(\mathcal{Q}_L = \mathcal{U}_1\).
 We further allow for a distinct adjoint circuit \(\mathcal{Q}_R \neq \mathcal{Q}_L^\dagger\).

 Following these choices, the geometry, sparsity, and gate set of the disentangling circuits must be specified.
 We primarily adopt a two-body brickwall architecture, possibly interspersed with layers of single-qubit gates.
 (Some of our experiments to draw comparisons extend to higher-body gates, up to six-body interactions.)

-Furthermore, we restrict ourselves to \emph{real} orthogonal disentanglers to enable gradient-based optimization using automatic differentiation frameworks such as PyTorch and TensorFlow.
+For simplicity and numerical stability, we restrict ourselves to real orthogonal disentanglers in this work.
+This restriction is a deliberate modeling choice rather than a technical limitation: while modern automatic differentiation frameworks support complex-valued parameters and extending our approach to complex unitaries is straightforward, real-valued circuits define a smaller variational class that trades expressivity for potentially improving numerical stability and reducing contraction cost.
+For instance, recent results show that real-valued tensor networks composed predominantly of non-negative entries can be contracted much more efficiently than generic real-valued tensor networks, demonstrating that the tensor data type can significantly affect contraction cost~\cite{tnpositivebias}.
+We expect complex-valued disentanglers to increase expressivity in general, but leave a systematic comparison between real and complex circuits to future work.

 A key practical consideration in choosing the circuit ansatz is minimizing the size and complexity of the \emph{physical} circuits resulting from transpilation to target quantum hardware.
 Shallow logical circuits composed of two-body random unitaries often transpile into very deep physical circuits with potentially non-local gate placements, thereby increasing execution costs on quantum devices.
 To mitigate this, we \emph{fix} some gates in the disentangling circuits to elementary gates native to the hardware.
 Specifically, in this work, we fix some or all two-body gates to CNOT gates.
 This approach potentially sacrifices some disentangling power but significantly reduces transpilation complexity.